-Guidance on Schools Safe Schools for All Hub
+Guidance on Schools

+Safe Schools for All Hub

-Note: This checklist was amended on January 29th to delete language regarding the need to submit this checklist to a County Office of Education.
+Note: This checklist was published on January 14, 2021.
+It was amended on January 29th to delete language regarding the need to submit this checklist to a County Office of Education.
 The CSP does not need to be submitted to the County Office of Education as part of the public health guidance, though the County Office of Education may request the CSP as part of other processes.
+It was amended again on April 2, 2021 to reflect revised CDPH K-12 guidance from March 20, 2021 regarding changes to physical distancing guidance and school re-opening criteria.